norvig/paip-lisp/docs/chapter19.md

 ```

 **Answer 19.5** If it were omitted, then `:test` would default to `#'eql`, and it would be possible to remove the "wrong" element from the list.
-Consider the list (1.0 1.0) in an implementation where floating-point numbers are `eql` but not `eq`.
+Consider the list `(1.0 1.0)` in an implementation where floating-point numbers are `eql` but not `eq`.
-if `random-elt` chooses the first 1.0 first, then everything is satisfactory-the result list is the same as the input list.
+if `random-elt` chooses the first `1.0` first, then everything is satisfactory - the result list is the same as the input list.
-However, if `random-elt` chooses the second 1.0, then the second 1.0 will be the first element of the answer, but `remove` will remove the wrong 1.0!
+However, if `random-elt` chooses the second `1.0`, then the second `1.0` will be the first element of the answer, but `remove` will remove the wrong `1.0`!
-It will remove the first 1.0, and the final answer will be a list with two pointers to the second 1.0 and none to the first.
+It will remove the first `1.0`, and the final answer will be a list with two pointers to the second `1.0` and none to the first.
 In other words, we could have:

 ```lisp